Healing through trauma-informed Breathwork

 Reply to Melody Minty

 Thank you so much for your thoughtful reflection.
 It truly means a lot—especially coming from someone who’s both lived and supported others through this kind of healing work.
-At YOGI TIMES, we deeply believe in honoring the pace and nuance that trauma-informed practices require, and it’s incredibly affirming to hear that came through in this piece.
+We deeply believe in honoring the pace and nuance that trauma-informed practices require, and it’s incredibly affirming to hear that came through in this piece.
 Safety, accessibility, and realness are at the heart of what we aim to share.
 Grateful to be in this conversation with you—and thank you for the work you’re doing in the world.

 With appreciation,